benmneb/word-of-the-buddha/web/content/05_suffering.md

 #### _Saṅkhārā_

-<span class="sutta-ref">SN 22.56 + 57</span> What is the _saṅkhārā_ component of existence?
+<span className="sutta-ref">SN 22.56 + 57</span> What is the _saṅkhārā_ component of existence?
 The definition of _saṅkhārā_ is “the six types of will” (_cetanā-kāya_): will involved with the objects of the six senses.

 #### Dependency of Consciousnesses

-<span class="sutta-ref">SN 22.53</span> Though someone might say: “Apart from the form, apart from experience (_vedanā_), apart from perception, apart from will, I will make known the coming and going of consciousnesses, their passing away and rebirth, their growth, increase, and expansion”—that is impossible.
+<span className="sutta-ref">SN 22.53</span> Though someone might say: “Apart from the form, apart from experience (_vedanā_), apart from perception, apart from will, I will make known the coming and going of consciousnesses, their passing away and rebirth, their growth, increase, and expansion”—that is impossible.

-<span class="sutta-ref">SN 12.67</span> \[Venerable Sāriputta:] Just as two sheaves of reeds might stand leaning against each other, so too, with the objects of consciousnesses (_nāma-rūpa_) as a condition, consciousnesses come to be; with consciousnesses as condition, the objects of consciousnesses come to be…
+<span className="sutta-ref">SN 12.67</span> \[Venerable Sāriputta:] Just as two sheaves of reeds might stand leaning against each other, so too, with the objects of consciousnesses (_nāma-rūpa_) as a condition, consciousnesses come to be; with consciousnesses as condition, the objects of consciousnesses come to be…

 If one were to remove one of those sheaves of reeds, the other would fall.
 So too, with the cessation of consciousnesses, the objects of consciousnesses cease to exist; with the cessation of the objects of consciousnesses, consciousnesses cease to exist.

 ### The Three Characteristics of Existence

-<span class="sutta-ref">AN 3.136</span> All phenomena that arise from a cause do not persist (_anicca_)…
+<span className="sutta-ref">AN 3.136</span> All phenomena that arise from a cause do not persist (_anicca_)…
 All phenomena that arise from a cause are suffering … All phenomena are without a permanent essence.

-<span class="sutta-ref">SN 22.59</span> “What do you think: does the body persist or disintegrate?”<br />
+<span className="sutta-ref">SN 22.59</span> “What do you think: does the body persist or disintegrate?”<br />
 “It disintegrates, venerable sir.”<br />
 “Is what disintegrates suffering or happiness?”<br />
 “Suffering, sir.”<br />